 - Be active.
 Regular exercise is associated with a decrease in the lifetime risk of breast cancer.
 Read the World Health Organisation’s exercise recommendations.

 - Maintain a healthy body weight.
-Women who are overweight or obese have a higher risk of breast cancer after the menopause so it’s important to adopt healthy eating patterns early in life.
+Women who are overweight or obese have a higher risk of breast cancer after menopause so it’s important to adopt healthy eating patterns early in life.
 Eat plenty of fruit and vegetables and stay away from junk food or make it only an occasional treat.

 - Limit alcohol.
 Alcoholic drinks raise the levels of oestrogen in the body and contribute to breast cancer risk.